Jbarfield101/Blossom_Music-gen/README.md

 Producing a four‑second clip typically finishes in under 10 seconds on a recent GPU and in roughly one to two minutes on a modern CPU.

+The Tauri backend exposes a `musicgen_test` command that runs the same generation logic and returns the resulting WAV bytes to the UI.
+It relies on the Python `transformers`, `scipy`, and `torch` packages and downloads the `facebook/musicgen-small` weights on first use.
+If these dependencies or the model weights are missing, the command reports the error to the caller.

 ## Prerequisites

 - **64-bit Python 3.10**